alex-wreschnig/goethelexicontheme/README.md

 ## Contributions

 Development of this theme was performed at [the University Library System of the University of Pittsburgh](https://library.pitt.edu).
+A huge debt of gratitude is also owed to the contributors to the Bootstrap 3 theme on which this is based, and also to the contributors and supporters of the Open Journal Systems project and the Public Knowledge Project.

 Thanks to our contributors:
 - Alex Wreschnig, @alex-wreschnig ([University of Pittsburgh](https://library.pitt.edu))